huggingface/datasets/docs/source/exploring.rst

 .. note::

     The format is only applied to single row or batches of rows (i.e. when querying :obj:`dataset[0]` or :obj:`dataset[10:20]`).
-Querying a column (e.g. :obj:`dataset['sentence1']`) will always return python objects and will return the column even if it's filtered by the format.
+Querying a column (e.g. :obj:`dataset['sentence1']`) will return the column even if it's filtered by the format.
+In this case the un-formatted column is returned.
     This design choice was made because it's quite rare to use column-only access when working with deep-learning frameworks and it's quite usefull to be able to access column even when they are masked by the format.

 Here is an example: